-Step 1: Protection of Cultural and Natural Resources
+Step 1: Protection of Natural and Cultural Resources

 In November 2018, BLM/RPFO Archaeologist Sean Daugherty flagged the edges of existing cultural resources.
-At this location, Rammsco will construct protection barriers using metal T-posts and orange plastic safety fence between T-posts.
+At this location, RAMMSCO will construct earth barriers and/or metal T-posts and orange plastic safety fence between T-posts.
 Barriers will be clearly visible to any vehicles traveling the road, both during daylight hours and after dark.
 If barriers are disturbed or destroyed at any time throughout the life of the mining operation until final reclamation has been achieved, the mine operator will repair or replace them at the same location within 24 hours.

-Additionally, to avoid existing cultural resources and to accommodate expansion of the Mine toward the west, a new access road is proposed to approach the Mine from the southwest (Map A-3, Appendix A).
+Possibly, a new road may need to be made to avoid existing cultural resources and to accommodate expansion of the Mine toward the west, a new access road is proposed to approach the Mine from the southwest (Map 2, Appendix A).
 This road and any new roads, including haul and access roads, will be constructed to comply with the BLM's Gold Book standards for road design, construction, drainage, and maintenance (USDI/USDA 2007).